twimine/for__test/README.md

 # for__test
-create it for test progect
+create it for test project
-add some words
-also one
-test row